Happie24/OOP-Social-Network-Managaement/README.md

-# OOP - Social Network Managaement
+# OOP - Social Network Management

 The Social Network Management System is designed to manage users, posts, comments, friendships, messages, groups, and notifications within a social network.
 The system includes several classes, each with specific attributes and methods to handle various functionalities.